Mario Brero: The Bouvier Affair

 Mario Brero and his companies were hired by Yves Bouvier to help him win a series of legal battles related to the Bouvier Affair, that began in January 2015.
-The Russian oligarch accused Bouvier of defrauding him of almost one billion Swiss francs when he bought 38 paintings for a total of 2 billion euros.
+The Russian oligarch Dmitry Rybolovlev accused Bouvier of defrauding him of almost one billion Swiss francs when he bought 38 paintings for a total of 2 billion euros.

 According to Heidi.news, Rybolovlev's camp identified Brero and Alp Services as the driving force behind Bouvier's defence.
 Over the months, a series of lawsuits were filed against the detective in Geneva, Monaco, Nice and Paris.
 Some of them led to Mario Brero's conviction, as in July 2015 in Geneva, for slander.
 The attachments of the messages from Mario Brero's Protonmail account hacked in 2021 contained a recorded conversation between Brero and his lawyers concerning the possibility of selling the research carried out on behalf of Bouvier to the opposing camp of Rybolovlev.